 Pretty Little Liars

 When four friends find out that heir recently-deceased friend is sending them mysterious text messages, threatening to reveal their deepest and darkest secret to everyone, they band together to stop her.

 Who’s this mysterious texter?
 Why is she texting them?
-What secrets are about to unravel?
-Pretty Little Liars answers all these questions one by one through the season’s progression.
-You just need to give it some time to grown on you.
+What secrets are about to unravel? answers all these questions one by one through the season’s progression.
+You just need to give it some time to grow on you.
 You might not feel any connection to the characters in the beginning.
 Fast forward a few episodes, however, you’d understand what’s really at stake.
 As soon as you begin to know the background of every character, you get invested in the whole thing.
+Pretty Little Liars

 Just a little heads up; it’s pretty addicting.
 Once you get going, you’d want to watch one episode after another.